HUGE DISCOUNTS DURING THE LOCKDOWN.

 NEW GUIDELINES FOR OUR NEXT ANTHOLOGY

-Jersey Pines Ink will be looking for stories for our new anthology TREES which will be open for submissions in late Autumn.
+Jersey Pines Ink is looking for stories for our new anthology TREES which is currently open for submissions now.

 Stories MUST be a "complete story containing a beginning, middle, and end.

 Stories can be no longer than 2,500 words.
 Flash and micro fiction is acceptable.